Call for Submissions

 Festival Background

 Our website has become a central hub for lovers of fibre art with our Fibre Artist Interviews series.
-We currently have a following in 95 countries.
-To date we have conducted over 135 interviews with Canadian and international artists.
-We encourage you to spend some time on our website to see what we have done in the past.
-For some examples of previous artists and exhibitions look under Artwork or check out our Artist Interviews and Curator Interviews.
-We are working on getting the albums up from the last festival.
+To date we have conducted over 137 interviews with Canadian and international artists.
+We have a following in 96 countries.
+We encourage you to spend some time on our new website to see what we have done in the past.
+We are also active on Instagram and Facebook.

-Previous festivals have featured artists from: Countries: Austria, Australia Belgium, Canada, Channel Islands, China, Denmark, England, Finland, France, Germany, Guernsey, Hungary, India, Iran, Ireland, Israel, Japan, Lithuania, Mexico New Zealand, Northern Ireland, Norway, Peru, Poland, Portugal, Russia, South Africa, Spain, Sweden, Switzerland, The Netherlands, Turkey, Ukraine, USA.
+Previous festivals have featured artists from: Countries: Austria, Australia, Belgium, Canada, Channel Islands, China, Denmark, England, Finland, France, Germany, Guernsey, Hungary, India, Iran, Ireland, Israel, Japan, Lithuania, Mexico, New Zealand, Northern Ireland, Norway, Peru, Poland, Portugal, Russia, South Africa, Spain, Sweden, Switzerland, The Netherlands, Turkey, Ukraine and USA.

-Canadian provinces: Alberta, British Columbia, New Brunswick, Newfoundland, Nova Scotia, Ontario, Quebec, and Saskatchewan.
+Canadian provinces: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Northwest Territories, Nova Scotia, Ontario, Quebec, and Saskatchewan.

 Installation shots from the 2012 exhibition: Quiet Zone